guptapriya7171/NodeJs-Notes/README.md

 19. 'utf8' is the default encoding and decoding standardization in an express.
 20. A <b>template engine</b> enables you to use static template files in your application.
 At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
 This approach makes it easier to design an HTML page.
 21. Some popular template engines that work with Express are Pug, Mustache, and EJS.
 The Express application generator uses Jade as its default, but it also supports several others.
+22. $ npm install ejs is the command to install ejs.
+Then app.set() to set the view engine and path.
-22. __dirname displays the directory from which the server was started inside of a terminal.
+23. __dirname displays the directory from which the server was started inside of a terminal.
+24. One of the keyword to send a variable value to view from a server is a locals.
+25. Middleware controls the input and output functions so it's bascially help in preprocessing the data and turns the data into a key value pair. app.use(express.urlencoded());

 ## Solution of a Problem Occured
 Link: https://stackoverflow.com/questions/45866533/npm-install-not-creating-a-new-package-lock-json